decision-making-mike/transport-company/blog.md

 Level four, the definitions of the tables.
 The definitions are to be implemented according to the entity-relationship diagram, thus makes the fourth level.
 They belong to the database part.
 Related files include `database/create-tables.sql`.

 Level five, the generation and insertion of data.
 Data can only be generated for and inserted to the tables that have been created.
 Therefore, the generation and insertion make the fifth level.
 They belong to the database part.
-Related files include files in the directory `database/data-generation-insertion`, and the files `database/insert-data.bash` and `benchmark-data-insertion.bash`.
+Related files include files in the directory `database/data-generation-insertion`, and the files `database/insert-data.bash` and `database/benchmark-data-insertion.bash`.

 Level six, the queries.
 There are none yet.
 Their purpose is to answer the questions presented as the goals of the company, and earlier yet in the project "SQL and PostgreSQL learning", in update "2024-11-22".
 The queries belong to the database part.